 - The Angel Font, a favourite feature for many.

 An information sheet in the church provides more history and detail on the specific features of the interior.

-Access to the church: Outside of service times (9.00 am on the second and fourth Sundays of the month, 10.00 am on the first and third Sunday of the month), a key is available from Smith’s Shop on the Main Street.
+Access to the church: Service times are 9.00 am on the second and fourth Sundays of the month, 10.00 am on the first and third Sunday of the month

 There is adequate parking in front of the entrance to the churchyard.